Tooth Sensitivity

 An improper bite can interfere with your ability to chew and speak properly, as well as cause abnormal wear to the enamel of your teeth.
 If your teeth are protruding and/or your upper and lower teeth don’t come together comfortably (called malocclusion, or a bad bite), jaw problems also may arise.

 Therefore, by keeping your teeth in the proper alignment and allowing better oral hygiene, braces do more than keep your smile looking good.
 They also help you keep your teeth, gums and oral cavity healthy.
-There is now evidence to prove that periodontal infections resulting from poor oral hygiene can enter the blood stream and cause cardiac conditions.
+There is now evidence to prove that the periodontal infections resulting from poor oral hygiene can enter the blood stream and cause cardiac conditions.

 What’s Behind a Bite?